piubellofelipe/StarWars/README.md

 Technologies used in the development:
   >basic html/css to give our app a basic (and for now ugly) interface <br />
   >react.js to effectively building the app <br />
+  >lodash.debounce to break the search function. without _.debounce the search is search is instantaneous, but the request time makes it slower <br />

 To-do list: